-The capital programme currently has a budget shortfall in year 2 totalling c£14m.
+The capital programme currently has a budget shortfall in years 2 and 3 totalling c£28m.
 This will be balanced through a combination of reducing or reprofiling capital expenditure and maximising capital funding opportunities such as bidding for capital grants.

-The year 1 budget of £124m does not include any carry forwards from the 2021/22 capital programme.
+The year 1 budget of £102m does not include any carry forwards from the 2022/23 capital programme.
 These are approved by Executive as part of the Capital monitoring outturn reports.